ashiishme/readme/README.md

 </p>
 <h1 align="center" style="border: 0;"> Readme </h1>

 Readme is a boilerplate for creating organized readme or documentation for any project.
-You can add logo & title of the project, installation and dependencies details, available demo links, usage & test cases, author details, Contributors list, license and change logs.
+The logo size used for this documentation is `150 x 150` size.
+Go through the installation section to start using this documentation for your project.
+If you has many contents, start with Table Of Contents.

+The project comes with Code Of Conduct, Contributing and Changelog file to help you make your documentation more in depth.

 ## Table Of Contents